gurukulams/gurukulam/site/content/books/chemistry/part-1/alkali-and-alkaline-earth-metals/alkali-and-alkaline-earth-metals.md

 Similarity between the first member of group 1 (Li) and the diagonally placed second element of group 2 (Mg) is called diagonal relationship.
 It is due to similar size (r<sub>Li</sub>+ = 0.766 Å and r<sub>Mg</sub>2+ = 0.72 Å) and comparable electronegativity values
 (Li = 1.0; Mg = 1.2).

+5.2.3 **Chemical properties of alkali metals**

+Alkali metals exhibit high chemical reactivity.
+The reactivity of alkali metals increases from Li to Cs, since the ionisation energy decreases down the group.
+All alkali metals are highly reactive towards the more electronegative elements such as oxygen and halogens.
+Some characteristic chemical properties of alkali metals are described below

+**Reaction with oxygen.**

+All the alkali metals on exposure to air or oxygen burn vigorously, forming oxides on their surface.
+Lithium forms only monoxide, sodium forms the monoxide and peroxide and the other elements form monoxide, peroxide, and superoxides.
+These oxides are basic in nature.

+4 Li +O<sub>2</sub><span>&#8594;</span>2Li<sub>2</sub>O (simple oxide)

+2 Na +O<sub>2</sub><span>&#8594;</span>Na<sub>2</sub>O<sub>2</sub> (peroxide)

+M + O<sub>2</sub><span>&#8594;</span>MO<sub>2</sub> (superoxide)
+(M= K, Rb,Cs)

+**Reaction with hydrogen**

+   All alkali metals react with hydrogen at about 673 K (lithium at 1073 K) to form the corresponding ionic hydrides.
+Reactivity of alkali metals with hydrogen decreases from Li to Cs.

+   2M + H<sub>2</sub> <span>&#8594;</span>
+   2 M<sup>+</sup>  +H <sup>-</sup>

+   (M = Li, Na, K, Rb, Cs)

+   The ionic character of the hydrides increases from Li to Cs and their stability decreases.
+The hydrides behave as strong reducing agents and their reducing nature increases down the group.

+**Reaction with halogen**

+   Alkali metals combine readily with halogens to form ionic halides MX.Reactivity of alkali metals with halogens increases down the group because of corresponding decrease in ionisation enthalpy.

+2M + X<sub>2</sub><span>&#8594;</span>2 MX

+(M= Li, Na, K, Rb, Cs) (X= F, Cl, Br, I)

+    All metal halides are ionic crystals.However Lithium iodide shows covalent character, as it is the smallest cation that exerts high polarising power on the iodide anion.
+Additionally, the iodide ion being the largest can be polarised to a greater extent by Li<sup>+</sup> ion.

+**Reaction with liquid ammonia:**
+    Alkali metals dissolve in liquid ammonia to give deep blue solutions that are conducting in nature.
+The conductivity is similar to that of pure metals (The specific conductivity of Hg is 10<sup>4</sup>Ω<sup>-1</sup> and for sodium in liquid ammonia is 0.5 x <sup>4</sup>Ω<sup>-1</sup>).
+This happens because the alkali metal atom readily loses its valence electron in ammonia solution.
+Both the cation and the electron are ammoniated to give ammoniated cation and ammoniated electron.

+  M + (x + y)NH<sub>3</sub><span>&#8594;</span>[M(NH<sub>3</sub>)<sub>x</sub> ]<sup>+</sup>+ [e(NH<sub>3</sub>)<sub>y</sub> ]<sup>-</sup>

+  The blue colour of the solution is due to the ammoniated electron which absorbs energy in the visible region of light and thus imparts blue colour to the solution.
+The solutions are paramagnetic and on standing slowly liberate hydrogen resulting in the formation of an amide.

+  M<sup>+</sup> + e <sup>-</sup> + NH<sub>3</sub> → MNH<sub>2</sub>+ ½H<sub>2</sub>

+   In concentrated solution, the blue colour changes to bronze colour and become diamagnetic.

+**Reaction with water:**

+   Alkali metals react with water to give corresponding hydroxides with the liberation of hydrogen.

+   2 Li + 2 H<sub>2</sub>O → 2 LiOH+ H<sub>2</sub>

+   They also react with alcohol,and alkynes which contain active hydrogens.

+   2 Na + 2 C<sub>2</sub>H<sub>5</sub>OH → 2 C<sub>2</sub>H<sub>5</sub>ONa + H<sub>2</sub>

+equation to be add....

+**Reducing activity:**

+   Alkali metals can lose their valence electron readily hence they act as good reducing agents.

+   M <sub>(s)</sub> → M <sup>+</sup><sub>(g)</sub>  + e<sup>-</sup>

+**Reaction with carbon:**

+   Lithium directly reacts with carbon to form the ionic compound, lithium carbide.
+Other metals do not react with carbon directly.
+However, when they are treated with compounds like acetylene they form acetelydes.

+   2 Li + 2C → Li <sub>2</sub> C <sub>2</sub>

+**5.2.4 Uses of alkali metals:**

+  *Lithium metal is used to make useful alloys.
+For example with lead it is used to make ‘white metal’ bearings for motor engines, with aluminium to make aircraft parts, and with magnesium to make armour plates.
+It is used in thermonuclear reactions.

+  *Lithium is also used to make electrochemical cells.

+   *Sodium is used to make Na/Pb alloy needed to make Pb(Et)4 and Pb(Me)4.
+These organolead compounds were earlier used as anti-knock  additives to petrol, but nowadays lead-free petrol in use.

+   *Liquid sodium metal is used as a coolant in fast breeder nuclear reactors.

+   *Potassium has a vital role in biological systems.Potassium chloride is used as a fertilizer.

+   *Potassium hydroxide is used in the manufacture of soft soap.
+It is also used as an excellent absorbent of carbon dioxide.

+   *Caesium is used in devising photoelectric cells.

+**5.3 General characteristics of the compounds of alkali metals:**

+All the common compounds of the alkali metals are generally ionic in nature.
+General characteristics of some of their compounds are discussed here.

+**Oxides and Hydroxides:**

+On combustion in excess of air, alkali metals forms normal oxides with formula M<sub>2</sub>O. They react with water to form corresponding hydroxides which are basic in nature.

+M<sub>2</sub>O + H<sub>2</sub>O → 2 MOH

+Alkali metals apart from lithium form peroxides in addition to normal oxides upon combustion with excess air.
+These peroxides produce hydroxides and
+H<sub>2</sub>O<sub>2</sub> upon reacting with water.

+M<sub>2</sub>O<sub>2</sub>+2 H<sub>2</sub>O → 2MOH+H<sub>2</sub>O<sub>2</sub>

+(M = Na, K, Rb, Cs)

+Except lithium and sodium, all the other alkali metals form superoxides also.
+These superoxides also gives basic hydroxides upon treatment with water.

+2 MO<sub>2</sub> + 2 H<sub>2</sub>O → 2 MOH + H<sub>2</sub>O<sub>2</sub> + O<sub>2</sub>

+(M = K, Rb, Cs)

+Under appropriate conditions pure compounds M<sub>2</sub>O, M<sub>2</sub>O<sub>2</sub> or MO<sub>2</sub> may be prepared

+**Properties of oxides and hydroxides:**

+The oxides and the peroxides are colourless when pure, but the superoxides are yellow or orange in colour.
+The peroxides are diamagnetic while the superoxides are paramagnetic.
+Sodium peroxide is widely used as an oxidising agent.
+The hydroxides which are obtained by the reaction of the oxides with water are all white crystalline solids.
+The alkali metal hydroxides are strong bases.
+They dissolve in water with evolution of heat on account of intense hydration.

+**Halides:**
+The alkali metal halides, MX,(X=F, Cl, Br, I) are colourless crystalline solids with high melting points.
+They can be prepared by the reaction of the appropriate oxide, hydroxide or carbonate with aqueous hydrohalic acid (HX).
+As the electropositive character of alkali metal increases from Li to Cs, the ease with which the metals form halides increases from Li to Cs.
+All halides are ionic in nature except LiBr and LiI.
+Except LiF, all other halides are soluble in water.
+The low solubility of LiF in water is due to its high lattice enthalpy (small size of Li+ and
+F-).Due to the presence of covalent nature both LiBr and LiI are soluble in organic solvents.

+**Salts of oxo-acids:**
+Alkali metals form salts with all the oxo-acids.
+Most of these salts are soluble in water and are thermally stable.
+As the electropositive character increases down the group, the stability of the carbonates and bicarbonates increases.
+This is due to the decrease in polarising power of alkali metal cations.
+The carbonates (M<sub>2</sub>CO<sub>3</sub>) of alkali metals are remarkably stable up to 1273 K, above which they first melt and then eventually decompose to form oxides.
+However, Li<sub>2</sub>CO<sub>3</sub> is considerably less stable and decomposes readily.

+equation to be add p.n 132

+This is presumably due to large size difference between Li<sup>+</sup> and CO<sub>3</sub><sup>-2</sup> which makes the crystal lattice unstable.
+Being strongly basic, alkali metals except lithium form solid bicarbonates.
+No other metal forms solid bicarbonates.